DPT 8110 - Human Anatomy I

 Credit: 2

-Expands on the students’ management of patients with movement system dysfunctions including techniques related to spinal stabilization, movement impairments, and soft tissue dysfunction.
-Interventions include a progression of contemporary therapeutic exercise and manual therapy skills.
+Expands on the students’ management of patients with pain and movement system dysfunctions.
+Interventions include the progression of contemporary therapeutic exercise, manual therapy, neuromuscular reeducation, and patient education/communication skills.
 Emphasis will be placed on analysis and integration of current best evidence into the patient’s plan of care.
-Course activities include case scenarios to challenge clinical reasoning for the progression of comprehensive treatment plans.
+Course activities include clinical application and case scenarios to challenge clinical reasoning for the progression of comprehensive treatment plans.

 Credit: 2